 - Enroll in floral design (PWS 112) and Interior landscapes (PWS 213) as early as possible.

-- Work for the Interiorscape Crew (contact Tegwin Ellingson at 801-422-5509) on BYU Grounds and/or the PWS Department Greenhouses (contact Earl Hansen at 801-422-6209).
-You can also work as a teaching assistant for the floral and interior design professor, Nora Hunter.
+- Work for the Interiorscape Crew (contact Tegwyn Ellingson at 801-422-5509) on BYU Grounds and/or the PWS Department Greenhouses.
+You can also work as a teaching assistant for the floral and interior design professor, Brianna Wells Hall.